No booking fees on the app

 How much does it cost for a train from Edinburgh (Waverley) to London Kings Cross?

-How do I find the best train route from Edinburgh (Waverley) to London Kings Cross?
+What is the best way to travel from Edinburgh (Waverley) to London Kings Cross by train?

 What is the fastest train from Edinburgh (Waverley) to London Kings Cross?